colonial-heritage/colonial-collections/README.md

 ### Connecting to the MySQL server

 Add `DATABASE_URL` environment variable to the file `apps/researcher/.env.local`.
-More information about connecting to the database is in the [datahub-data readme](packages/datahub-data/README.md).
+More information about connecting to the database is in the [database readme](packages/database/README.md).

 ### Install packages